Dang Gui Shao Yao San

 How it Works

-Mild abdominal discomfort that improves with warmth or pressure
+• mild abdominal discomfort improved by warmth or pressure

 Ingredients